luckylittle/tqm/README.md

       # Qbit tag utilities
       - HasAllTags("480p", "bad-encode") # match if all tags are present
       - HasAnyTag("remove-me", "gross") # match if at least 1 tag is present
+    pause: # New section for pausing torrents
+      # Pause public torrents
+      - IsPrivate == false
+      #- IsPublic # same as above, but easier to remember
+      # Pause torrents seeding for more than 7 days with a ratio below 0.5
+      - Ratio < 0.5 && SeedingDays > 7
+      # Pause incomplete torrents older than 2 weeks
+      - Downloaded == false && AddedDays > 14
     label:
       # btn 1080p season packs to permaseed (all must evaluate to true)
       - name: permaseed-btn